Hi-Angel/notes-backup/purescript.md

   ```
   First two fields are referred to by `foo.a` and `foo.b` and are basically the same.
 But the other two can't be referred directly as such and instead this syntax is used `foo."A"`, `foo."A B"`.

+# …VS TypeScript

+* In TS `const` works arbitrary.
+It won't disallow you to assign into `const` object or an array.
+* In TS equality works arbitrary.
+Comparing objects of different classes ignores their types, and just looks up the fields.
+If they match, you'll get no type mismatch.
+* TS has exceptions.
+This is a large separate topic, but exceptions generally frowned upon.
+Rust doesn't even include them.
+* TS has no syntax for do-notation
+* TS has no currying.
+"Who cares?" you might say, but bear with me: I looked at some production TS code using React, and it seems TS React programmers create long chains of `lambda` calls just because the lack of currying.
+So the feature is actually needed.

 # Misc

 * tools: